gvwilson/sensibleadventures/bookster/new.md

 The captain's unblinking gaze remind Erileine of the condors upstairs.
 "Ever been in the tunnels yourself?"

-Erileine shook hher head vigorously.
+Erileine shook her head vigorously.
 "No, *sra*."

 Just then heavy boots pounded on the stone floor.
 The militiaman who came through the door nearly tripped over his spear as he stopped and